eea/copernicus-insitu-db/docs/guide.rst

 **Valid**

 In this state the object and its relations cannot be edited.
 The workflow has ended and the object cannot be modified anymore.
+The object can be placed back in the "Draft" state if the users agree that more changes should be made to it.

 ----------------------
 Requirement validation